cloudflare/cloudflare-docs/content/workers/tutorials/create-a-chatgpt-powered-search-plugin/index.md

 To begin, create a Pinecone account.
 In this tutorial, everything you build will be storable in the free tier.
 Once you've created an account, you'll then need to wait a few minutes for your project to be created.

 In your project dashboard, create a new index.
+Here is Pinecone's definition of an index:

+> An index is the highest-level organizational unit of vector data in Pinecone.
+It accepts and stores vectors, serves queries over the vectors it contains, and does other vector operations over its contents.

-Give it a memorable name (in this tutorial, we'll use the name `example-index`), and in the index configuration, enter a dimension value of `1536`.
+Give your index a memorable name (in this tutorial, we'll use the name `example-index`), and in the index configuration, enter a dimension value of `1536`.
 This is a typical value used in many AI applications, and is the format used by a tool you will later use -- OpenAI's embedding API.

 Once your index is created, make sure to grab the following configuration values for use later in your app: